pyca/cryptography/docs/x509/reference.rst

         Adds an X.509 extension to the certificate.

-        :param extension: The :class:`~cryptography.x509.Extension` to add to the certificate.
+        :param extension: The extension to add to the certificate.
+Can be one of :class:`~cryptography.x509.BasicConstraints` or
+            :class:`~cryptography.x509.SubjectAlternativeName`.

     .. method:: sign(backend, private_key, algorithm)